 Get the seasonal influenza vaccine as soon as vaccine is available, because an influenza infection in the lungs can trigger asthma attacks and a worsening of asthma symptoms.

-Those with difficulty breathing should seek emergency care.
+- Those with difficulty breathing or sudden limb weakness should seek emergency care.

-Tips to reduce the risk of enterovirus infections:
+Tips to reduce the risk of EV-D68 infection

-Wash hands often with soap and water for 20 seconds, especially after
+Wash hands often with soap and water for 20 seconds.

 Avoid touching, eyes, nose, and mouth with unwashed hands.